GW170817: Gravitational wave detection

-Artist's impression of the collision of two neutron stars.
-This is a general illustration, not specific to GW170817.
-(00:23 video.)
+This NASA animation represents phenomena observed up to nine days after GW170817.

 The gravitational wave signal lasted for approximately 100 seconds (much longer than the few seconds measured for binary black hole mergers) starting from a frequency of 24 hertz.
 It covered approximately 3,000 cycles, increasing in amplitude and frequency to a few hundred hertz in the typical inspiral chirp pattern, ending with the collision received at 12:41:04.4 UTC.
 It arrived first at the Virgo detector in Italy, then 22 milliseconds later at the LIGO-Livingston detector in Louisiana, United States, and another 3 milliseconds later at the LIGO-Hanford detector in the state of Washington, in the United States.
-The signal was detected and analyzed by a comparison with a prediction from general relativity defined from the post-Newtonian expansion.
+The signal was detected and analyzed by a comparison with a prediction from general relativity calculated using the post-Newtonian expansion.

 An automatic computer search of the LIGO-Hanford datastream triggered an alert to the LIGO team about 6 minutes after the event.
 The gamma-ray alert had already been issued at this point (16 seconds post-event), so the timing near-coincidence was automatically flagged.
 The LIGO/Virgo team issued a preliminary alert (with only the crude gamma-ray position) to astronomers in the follow-up teams at 40 minutes post-event.

 Sky localisation of the event required combining data from the three interferometers, but this was delayed by two problems.
 The Virgo data were delayed by a data transmission problem, and the LIGO Livingston data were contaminated by a brief burst of instrumental noise a few seconds prior to the event peak, which persisted parallel to the rising transient signal in the lowest frequencies.
 These required manual analysis and interpolation before the sky location could be announced about 4.5 hours after the event.
 The three detections localized the source to an area of 31 square degrees in the southern sky at 90% probability.
 More detailed calculations later refined the localization to within 28 square degrees.
 In particular, the absence of a clear detection by the Virgo interferometer implied that the source was localized within one of its blind spots, a constraint which reduced the search area considerably.